Bounding and Approximating Intersectional Fairness through Marginal Fairness: Refined approximations and inequalities

 \section{Refined approximations and inequalities}

 In the previous section, we have derived conditions for marginal unfairness to directly relate to $\UFI$, and bounds on probable intersectional fairness.
 We now would like to propose an approximation of $\UFI$ using similar ideas.
-Looking at \ref{eq.epsilon1-bound} and \ref{eq.indep} it seems natural to propose as one possible approximation of $\UFI$ the following quantity:
+Looking at \eqref{eq.epsilon1-bound}, \eqref{eq.indep}, and indirectly through Corollary \ref{cor.fraction} it seems natural to propose as one possible approximation of $\UFI$ the following quantity:

 For the rest of the article, we thus now only focus on $\smax$ and $\UFIind$.
-Compared with $\UFIB$, it does not depend on a prior parameter, and is usually well defined as we only need the counts $N_{a_i}$ to be strictly positive instead of all $N_a$.
+Compared with $\UFIB$ the estimator with Bayesian prior, it does not depend on a prior parameter, and is usually well defined as we only need $N_{a_i,y}$ the number of samples per $a_i$ and $y$ to be strictly positive instead of all $N_{a,y}$.
 However this estimator of $\UFI$ is not consistent.
 We will show that the previous bounds can be improved and that we can make our estimator consistent by gradually grouping together the protected attributes as the number of samples increases.